 Appreciation of diverse forms of desire can further support relationship stability.
 If it becomes increasingly tough to address these disparities alone, seeking external guidance from a professional might be beneficial.

 Good talks are key.
 They help a lot when you deal with different libidos in your relationship.
-Make it a point to always talk about how you feel and what you want.
+Make it a point to always talk about your feelings and wants.
 Being open, true, and kind helps solve any issue, even different sex drives.

-Do this in a way that shows care for each other's feelings and bodies.
-Using good communication skills can take away the stress mismatched libidos can bring into your bond.
+Do this to show care for each other's feelings and bodies.
+Good communication skills can remove the stress mismatched libidos can bring into your relationship.

 Feeling close to your partner doesn't only happen in bed.
 You can feel intimate with each other just by talking or spending time together.
 This connection builds up an emotional bond between you two.